AnonymousMaxPool/MaxPool-numerical/readme.md

-# Numerical reliability of nonsmooth autodiff : a MaxPool case study
+# On the numerical reliability of nonsmooth autodiff: a MaxPool case study

-This is an official implementation of the paper Numerical reliability of nonsmooth autodiff : a MaxPool case study.
+This is an official implementation of the paper: On the numerical reliability of nonsmooth autodiff: a MaxPool case study.
 Please cite the paper and star this repo if you find this useful.
 Thanks!

 ## Dependencies